SasLuca/zig-nanoid/readme.md

 ## Comparison to UUID

 Nano ID is quite comparable to UUID v4 (random-based).

-It has a similar number of random bits in the ID (126 in Nano ID and 122 in UUID), so it has a similar collision probability:
+It has a similar number of random bits in the ID (126 in Nano ID and 122 in UUID), so it has a similar collision probability.

 It also uses a bigger alphabet, so a similar number of random bits are packed in just 21 symbols instead of 36.

 > For there to be a one in a billion chance of duplication, 103 trillion version 4 IDs must be generated.